taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ### General information

-<span class="notranslate">Python Selector</span> is a CloudLinux OS Shared component that allows each user to easily deploy and manage Python applications.
+<span class="notranslate">Python Selector</span> is a CloudLinux OS component that allows each user to easily deploy and manage Python applications.
 Users can manage applications at the control panel interface level or from the command line (CLI).

 ### Requirements